G-dimensions for DG-modules over commutative DG-rings: Introduction

 In a different direction, Yassemi \cite{Yassemi} studied G-dimension for complexes over a commutative noetherian local ring through a consistent use of the RHom-functor of complexes and the related category of reflexive complexes, while Christensen \cite{chr} went straight for the throat and gave the definition in terms of resolutions.
 Thus, the two definitions are equivalent, and they are both rooted in a result~---~due to Foxby --- saying that a finitely generated module has finite G-dimension if and only if it is reflexive as a complex in the sense defined in \cite[Definition 2.4]{Yassemi} (see also \cite[Definition 2.1.6]{chr}).

+Despite the great success of the G-dimension in commutative noetherian rings, until now it was completely missing from higher algebra.
 The aim of this paper is to introduce and study G-dimensions in derived commutative algebra.
-More specifically, we work with non-positively graded commutative DG-rings $A=\bigoplus_{n=-\infty}^{0}A^{i}$ with a differential of degree $+1$.
-These include the normalizations of simplicial commutative rings, so this setup includes the affine theory of derived algebraic geometry.
+More specifically, we work with non-positively graded commutative DG-rings $A=\bigoplus_{i=-\infty}^{0}A^{i}$ with a differential of degree $+1$.
+These include the normalizations of simplicial commutative rings.

 Given a commutative DG-ring $A$, the derived category of DG-modules over $A$ will be denoted by $\mathrm{D}(A)$.
 Its full subcategory consisting of DG-modules with bounded cohomology will be denoted by $\mathrm{D}^{\mathrm{b}}(A)$.
 We denote by $\mathrm{D}^{\mathrm{b}}_{\mathrm{f}}(A)$ the full triangulated subcategory of $\mathrm{D}^{\mathrm{b}}(A)$ consisting of DG-modules with finitely generated cohomology.
-For a DG-module $M$, we set $\mathrm{inf}{M} = \inf\{n \mid \mathrm{H}^{n}(M) \neq 0\},\ \mathrm{sup}{M} = \sup\{n \mid \mathrm{H}^{n}(M) \neq 0\},$ and $\amp{M} = \mathrm{sup}{M} -\mathrm{inf}{M}$.
+For a DG-module $M$, we set $\mathrm{inf}{M} = \inf\{n | \mathrm{H}^{n}(M) \neq 0\},\ \mathrm{sup}{M} = \sup\{n | \mathrm{H}^{n}(M) \neq 0\}$ and $\amp{M} = \mathrm{sup}{M} -\mathrm{inf}{M}$.

 Motivated by the G-dimension for complexes over a commutative noetherian ring defined in \cite{chr,Yassemi}, we introduce the definition of G-dimension for DG-modules.